At0micBee/scilib/README.md

 # Overview

-This crate is designed to help any mathematical or scientific process for the rust community.
+This crate is designed to help any mathematical or scientific process for the Rust community.
 It compiles many useful concepts and items that are key in scientific applications, such as Bessel functions, statistical analysis, physical constants, etc...

 The aim is to provide classical functions in pure Rust, for ease of operability.